medusajs/medusa/docs/content/add-plugins/contentful/index.md

+---
+description: 'Learn how to integrate Contentful with the Medusa server.
+Contentful is a headless CMS server that provides rich CMS functionalities.
+Learn how to setup Contentful with Gatsby.'
+---

 # Contentful

 In this document, you’ll learn how to integrate a Medusa server with Contentful to add rich Content Management System (CMS) functionalities